Donald-Dinerman/Undergraduate-Research/README.md

 team to create data-backed insights that will support advising recommendations.

-We designed a predictive model using random forests that takes in a student's academic history and predicts their future course performance.
+We designed predictive models using random forests that takes in a student's academic history and predicts their future course performance.